-Thames Tributary – tributary to the river Roding
+Thames Tributary – tributary to the rRver Roding - Stapleford Abbotts

 The tributary flows north and east towards the Roding- it rises in this area in three streams which subsequently join.